 - If you accept the change, we will send you another email with room change instructions and the date by which you need to move.
 Typically, students are given three days to complete their move.
 If you decline the room change, your request will go back in the queue.
 If you reject two room change offers, your request is cancelled and you would need to fill out a new room change form.

 - After you accept a room change and it is processed in our system, an email to the remaining student in the room will be sent.
 It is important for the remaining student to be prepared for facilities staff to come and check the space after you have left.

 - Follow the room change instructions that were sent to you and make sure you move by the agreed upon date.

 The last day to request a fall room change is typically the Friday before Thanksgiving.
 After this date, students can request for a room change to occur at the end of the fall semester or after their return in the spring semester.

-For those interested in having an end of semester room change, you will need to complete the room change form as explained above.
-In addition to providing all of that information, you will also need to let the Assignment Office know when you will be leaving campus for winter break.
-All residents must vacate their rooms within 24 hours of their last final exam.
+For those interested in an end of semester room change, you need to complete the room change form as explained above.
+In addition to providing all of that information, you also need to let the Assignment Office know when you will be leaving campus for winter break.
+Residents should vacate their rooms within 24 hours of their last final exam.